-INDICATOR 2 PROPORTION OF ADULTS USING [A SPECIFIC FINANCIAL DEVICE] TO MEET [SPECIFIC NEED] Relevance Understanding which financial device(s) people turn to for which need provides key insights into customer preferences and behaviors in their financial lives.
-It also highlights key gaps in formal financial service offerings that leave population segments vulnerable to risk 50 or undermine their financial progress 51 .
+PROPORTION OF ADULTS USING [A SPECIFIC FINANCIAL DEVICE] TO MEET [SPECIFIC NEED] INDICATOR 2 Understanding which financial device(s) people turn to for which need provides key insights into customer Relevance preferences and behaviors in their financial lives.
+It also highlights key gaps in formal financial service offerings that leave population segments vulnerable to risk50 or undermine their financial progress51.
 As such, tracking this indicator over time has strong policy relevance.
 In some countries, tracking remittances and whether these are made via formal or informal channels, is especially important.
 Note that this indicator can also be calculated at an individual use case level, for example for health expenditure, if this information is required for policymaking.
 How to calculate Number of adults using [a specific financial device category] to meet [specific need category] as % of Total number of adults with [same need category] Categorize all use cases and the devices used to dovetail those use cases into the four financial needs.
 For each financial need, categorize the devices used into the groupings below.
 This aggregates the device categories used for each need to draw insights on the average number and types of devices used towards each need.
-Suggested disaggregation of results for analysis: For transfer of value: Digital/electronic vs cash Remittance: formal vs informal (including cash) For resilience: Product categorization: credit, insurance, savings or assistance from friends or family Provision categorization: formal, informal institutions, personal, social For liquidity52 or meeting goals: Product categorization: credit, savings53 or assistance from friends or family Provision categorization: formal, informal institutions, personal, social Frequency Annual survey Data source Demand-side survey.
+Suggested disaggregation of results for analysis: > For transfer of value: - Digital/electronic vs cash - Remittance: formal vs informal (including cash) > For resilience: - Product categorization: credit, insurance, savings or assistance from friends or family - Provision categorization: formal, informal institutions, personal, social > For liquidity52 or meeting goals: - Product categorization: credit, savings53 or assistance from friends or family - Provision categorization: formal, informal institutions, personal, social Frequency Annual survey Data source Demand-side survey.
 INDICATOR 3 PROPORTION OF ADULTS USING AT LEAST ONE FORMAL FINANCIAL SERVICE TO MEET THEIR NEEDS Relevance This indicator provides an important insight into people's financial lives and the effectiveness of the formal financial sector to meet the financial needs of the population.
 As it is calculated across the four financial needs for usage of formal and informal devices, it highlights unmet needs and opportunities for improving formal offerings.
 This information can be used by financial institutions to design more competitive offerings that better meet consumers' needs.
 How to calculate Number of adults using at least one formal financial service to meet any use case classified under [need category] as % of Total number of adults with [same need category] Categorize devices used to meet a financial need into formal or informal.
 Calculate for each need or by use case where this is important for policy guidance.
 Use the broad definition of informal (i.e. combine informal financial services, social and personal devices).
 For transfer of value, the distinction will be between digital/electronic and cash.
 Frequency Annual survey Data source Demand-side survey.
-Example Transfer of value Liquidity Resilience Meeting goals • % of adults who use at least one formal fin service to meet their needs 29% 7% 13% 15% Source: Puebla field survey
+Example Transfer of Resilience Meeting Liquidity value % of adults who do not use formal fin devices to meet their need: goals 29% 15% 13%